nubbsterr/ELK-SIEM-Setup/README.md

 # Configuring The Services To Run HTTTPS
 To be continued...

+# Setting up a Kali Linux VM w/ VirtualBox
+<strong>Under construction.
+This area is for my own personal notes for future steps of the project!
+Stay tuned :)</strong>
+1. Go to [here](https://www.kali.org/get-kali/#kali-virtual-machines) to get a prebuilt kali vm.
+2. Unpack the download w/ `7z x downloadedacrhive.7z`.
+If needed, install `p7zip` on Ubuntu/Debian w/ `sudo apt install p7zip-full` which provides us with the extraction tooling.
+Run `sudo apt update` before installing. <strong>This will take a while.</strong>
+3. Go to VirtualBox and Click 'Add' and select the extracted Kali VirtualBox folder.
+4. Start the VM and input 'kali' as both your username and password.

+# Setting up a Windows 10 VM w/ VirtualBox
+1. Go to `Machine` --> `New` and select `Microsoft Windows` and `Windows 10 (64-bit)` as your Type and Version respectively.
+2. Set up your system resources as you wish.
+Refer to original ubuntu VM setup instructions as needed.
+3. to be continued...

 # Setting up Attack #1: Attack Story and Kill Chain Diagram
 <strong>Under construction.
 This area is for my own personal notes for future steps of the project!
 Stay tuned :)</strong>
-Sally from Accounting sees an urgent email from her coworker that declares something is wrong with her device, requiring her to open a TCP port on her device.
+Sally from Accounting sees an urgent email from her coworker (a similar, but fake email address!) that declares something is wrong with her device, requiring her to open a TCP port on her device.
 Unbeknownst to Sally, the open port she opens exposes her to a reverse shell vulnerability.
 The hacker sends a payload to the listening port which opens the reverse shell on the attackers' system; SOC is notified of the listening port and immediately isolates her system from the network and checking for potential connections using `netstat`, `lsof` and `ps`.
 Kill any processes that may be malicious.

+## MITRE Layout:
+- Impersonation as coworker using fake email.
+[T1656](https://attack.mitre.org/versions/v14/techniques/T1656/) and [T1566](https://attack.mitre.org/techniques/T1566/).
+- Listen on TCP port and open reverse shell.
+[T1204](https://attack.mitre.org/versions/v14/techniques/T1204/).

 Script Block Logging needs to be enable in accordance to PS 5.1 documentation below.
 See sources for more info.